-Pentas plants are semi-tropical shrubs grown as annuals that seem to be tailor-made for butterflies.
+Pentas plants are semi-tropical shrubs that seem to be tailor-made for butterflies.
 The nectar-rich flowers grow in clusters over a long blooming season in the vibrant red, pink, and purple shades that act as a butterfly beacon.
-Clusters of many shallow blooms provide an easy access for the butterfly proboscis, allowing the insects to dip into many flowers in a short period.
+Clusters of many shallow blooms provide easy access for the butterfly proboscis, allowing the insects to dip into many flowers in a short period.
 Bees like them too, so consider adding this plant to a landscape space you want buzzing with activity.

 The genus Pentas, species lanceolata, belongs to the Rubiaceae family, which includes other beloved ornamentals like gardenias, as well as plants with economic importance like coffee.
 You may see pentas described on plant tags by the common names star flower, Egyptian star flower, or star cluster.
 You can grow pentas anywhere as an annual; in growing zones 9 and warmer the plants may even perennialize.